nathanielshak/advancedprogramming/Lesson8/README.md

 	  # TODO
 	  return ret

-Write a function that takes a word and returns a dictionary of the position of the last occurrence of each letter.
+Write code that takes a word and returns a dictionary of the position of the last occurrence of each letter.

 For example, given the word 'challenge', it would return the dictionary `{'c': 0, 'h': 1, 'a': 2, 'l': 4, 'e': 8, 'n': 6, 'g': 7}` (remember, the first letter is at position 0).